 We defer revenue recognition on shipment of products to certain customers, principally distributors, under agreements which provide for limited pricing credits or product return privileges, until these products are sold through to end-users or the return privileges lapse.
 For sales subject to certain pricing credits or return privileges, the amount of future pricing credits or inventory returns cannot be reasonably estimated given the relatively long period in which a particular product may be held by the customer.
 Therefore, we have concluded that sales to customers under these agreements are not fixed and determinable at the date of the sale and revenue recognition has been deferred.
 We estimate the deferred gross margin on these sales by applying an average gross profit margin to the actual gross sales.
-The average gross profit margin is calculated for each category of material using current standard costs.
+The average gross profit margin is calculated for each category of material using current standard costs which is expected to approximate actual costs at the date of sale.
 The estimated deferred gross margin on these sales, where there are no outstanding receivables, is recorded on the balance sheet under the heading of "Deferred revenue."
-There were no significant impairments of deferred cost of sales in fiscal year 2013 or the first three months of fiscal year 2014.
+There were no significant impairments of deferred cost of sales in fiscal year 2013 or the first six months of fiscal year 2014.